t00fan01/CareerOS/README.md

 # CareerOS
-A a unique platform where you can test yourself for company interviews.
+A smart platform helps you to plan you your bestest trip!